sitegeist/Sitegeist.MoveAlong/README.md

 **ATTENTION: This package will add a http-component via Settings.yaml.
 This component will try to find a matching 404 page for the current path an override the http-request accordingly.**

+### Authors & Sponsors

+* Wilhelm Behncke - behncke@sitegeist.de
+* Martin Ficzel - ficzel@sitegeist.de

+*The development and the public-releases of this package is generously sponsored by our employer http://www.sitegeist.de.*

 ## Installation

-For now this package is not listed at packagist.org, so it needs to be configured via the `repositories` option in your composer.json.
+For now this package is not listed at packagist.org yet, so it needs to be configured via the `repositories` option in your composer.json.

 ```json
 {